jpatel531/buble/README.md

 ##To Do

-* Implement appropriate error handlers
 * Implement more HTTP methods
+* Implement sessions
+* Implement BasicAuth
 * Reimplement request loop with GServer
 * Make port and directories configurable
 * And many others